top of page

 Cornerstone event: April Workshop

-7th Annual Making Waves Workshop
+8th Annual Making Waves Workshop

-Saturday, April 26th 2025
+Saturday, April 25th 2026

-You will connect with like-minded young people, as well as adults, who care about gender equality and investing in youth.
+At this inspiring all-day workshop, you will learn the importance and power of your voice, why women speaking up matters, and how to make change.
+You will connect with like-minded young people as well as adults who care about gender equality and investing in youth.

-Making Waves was co-founded by Avery Simard when she was 17 years old, as a way to build an intergenerational community of women who care about equality, especially gender equality.
-The workshop is inspiring, content-rich, energizing, and impactful.
+Making Waves was co-founded by Avery Simard when she was 17 years old.
+She cares deeply about socialy justice and wanted a place to talk about issues that matter to and impact young people and build an intergenerational community of women and queer people who care about equality, especially gender equality.

 2) have more opportunities to connect with participants in small groups.

-For our 7th Annual Making Waves Workshop we will be joined by:
+For our 8th Annual Making Waves Workshop we will be joined by:

+There will be lots of opportunities to learn, to connect, and to practice speaking up.
+And did you know that the workshop is introvert friendly?
 Making Waves is a safe no-fail environment, where you can speak up as little or as much as you want.

 Thanks to the generosity of our sponsors, including Bennett Jones and The Calgary Foundation, as well as a dedicated group of supporters, the workshop is FREE!

-Making Waves is for all young women, non-binary, trans, and gender diverse individuals aged 14-24.
+Making Waves is for all young women, non-binary, trans, and gender diverse individuals aged 14-24+.

 Proposed Agenda